-This management discussion and analysis ("MD&A"), dated February 29, 2016, provides a review of, and discusses the financial position and results of operations of, Almonty Industries Inc. (TSX-V: AII) ("Almonty" or the "Company") for the three-month period ended December 31, 2015.
-It should be read in conjunction with the unaudited interim consolidated financial statements of the Company and notes thereto for the three months ended December 31, 2015 (the "O1 2016 Financial Statements").
+This management discussion and analysis ("MD&A"), dated February 9, 2015, provides a review of, and discusses the financial position and results of operations of, Almonty Industries Inc. (TSX-V: AII) ("Almonty" or the "Company") for the three and twelve month periods ended September 30, 2015.
+It should be read in conjunction with the audited consolidated financial statements of the Company and notes thereto for the year ended September 30, 2015 (the "2015 Annual Financial Statements").

 The Company's management is responsible for the preparation of the Company's consolidated financial statements as well as other information contained in this MD&A. The board of directors of Almonty (the "Board of Directors") is required to ensure that management assumes its responsibility in regard to the preparation of the Company's financial statements.
 To facilitate this process, the Board of Directors has created an audit committee (the "Audit Committee").
-The Audit Committee meets with members of the management team to discuss the operating results and the financial results of the Company, before making their recommendations and submitting the Q1 2016 Financial Statements and MD&A to the Board of Directors for review and approval.
-Following the recommendation of the Audit Committee, the Board Directors approved the Q1 2016 Financial Statements and this MD&A on February 29, 2016.
+The Audit Committee meets with members of the management team to discuss the operating results and the financial results of the Company, before making their recommendations and submitting the financial statements and MD&A to the Board of Directors for review and approval.
+Following the recommendation of the Audit Committee, the Board of Directors approved the 2015 Annual Financial Statements and this MD&A on February 9, 2016.

-The Q1 2016 Financial Statements have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+The 2015 Annual Financial Statements have been prepared in accordance with International Financial Reporting Standards ("IFRS").